minwukim/minwukim.github.io/_posts/2024-02-14-picture-theory.md

 ## 3. The Meaning of the Picture Theory as Seen Through LLM Multi-Agent Systems

+Philosophical discussions like these may seem abstract at first glance, but within the context of AI technology, they take on a much more practical significance.

 Recently, I came across a very interesting paper: [Generative Agents: Interactive Simulacra of Human Behavior](https://arxiv.org/pdf/2304.03442.pdf) by Stanford researchers, and the content is quite fascinating.
 ![simulacre](/images/simulacre.webp)